If you’re looking for a white paper writer, how do you find one?

 You may want a creative supplier who can deliver a turnkey package with text, graphics, page design, and SEO, all wrapped up in a final PDF ready to publish.

-And you may want your writer to generate related content derived from the white paper: press release, blog posts, slide deck, landing page, tweets, and so on.
+And you may want your writer to generate related content derived from the white paper: blog posts, a press release, a slide deck, a landing page, and so on.

 You’ll pay less for the stripped-down service, but your team will put in more time to make up the difference.